 Where to Live in Costa del Sol – Spain

-If you are deciding where to live in Costa del Sol, Spain, get ready for an avalanche of choices.
-Over many decades, this popular tourist destination has become home to many expats who choose Spain to retire.
-Belonging to the Andalucía region of Southern Spain in the Malaga province, the reasons why they move to the Costa del Sol are evident.
 A long coastline hosts some of Spain’s best beaches and you can put aside the stereotypical tapas to enjoy a varied gastronomy scene.
 Expats can indulge in both past paced and quiet nightlife scenes and more than 300 days of sunshine a year.
 Bars and restaurants line each beachfront promenade, while further inland, quaint villages offer a traditional Spanish ambience.
 Let’s not forget the world-famous golf courses either.
 Choosing where to live will depend mainly on your lifestyle preference and property budget, but let’s look at the best places to live in the Costa del Sol.

 Fuengirola, one of Spain’s most popular holiday destinations, is home to a large expat community who enjoy a picturesque seaside view and long summer months.
 Local landmarks include a Moorish castle and sandy beaches, but families, couples and solo travellers always find much more to do.
 One big reason for its popularity is because as this once small fishing village grew, the local municipality invested heavily into local transport links.
 As well as being near the train station with a frequent timetable, it is just 25 kilometres from Malaga airport, which is why many foreigners buy a holiday home here, with the aim to eventually move and live here.